MFarkha/my-face-recognition-api/README.md

+## Application 'my-face-recognition-api'
-## This is NodeJS backend for an application named **my-face-recognition** https://github.com/MFarkha/my-face-recognition .
+This is NodeJS backend for an frontend application named **my-face-recognition** https://github.com/MFarkha/my-face-recognition .
 Description of API:
     - /signin - POST success/fail
     - /register - POST new user/fail